What is Commercial Inland Marine Insurance?

 The term ‘inland marine’ can seem misleading—because it’s not marine insurance.
-Inland marine insurance is a type of ‘floater policy’ that covers tools, equipment, and other cargo when they are in transit over land—such as by truck or train—or while in storage off-site.
+Inland marine insurance is a type of business insurance that is an ‘installation floater policy’ that covers tools, equipment, and other cargo when they are in transit over land—such as by truck or train—or while in storage off-site.
 Contrary to popular belief, the protection of equipment in transport is not typically covered under general liability or commercial auto insurance.
-It can also be referred to as Contractor’s Equipment Insurance.
+It can also be referred to as Contractor’s Tool & Equipment Insurance.

 Ocean marine insurance was among the first types of insurance that companies made available.
 It was offered to ships that transport goods via the ocean and covered their cargo in case of theft by pirates or the ship sinking in a storm.
 As cargo began to be shipped on land versus water, the term ‘inland marine’ was adopted and has been in use ever since.